 Say Yes To A Scavenger Hunt

 football-themed scavenger hunt during the big game is genius for multiple reasons.
 1) The kids will have a blast; 2) you can make cutting out the football shapes you'll hide a pre-game activity to do with the kids; and 3) the hunt will keep them busy for a while, so you'll actually have some time to watch the game.
 The more mini footballs you hide, the better.
+Bring On The Cornhole

 Cornhole is pretty much the official tailgating game, and little ones will definitely be a fan of the competition.
 You can send the kiddos outside to play this one if it's warm enough, or set up a game space in your basement if the temperatures aren't on your side.
 PSA: check out this

 all weather cornhole set ($27, Amazon) that you'll use year-round.
 Play Bean Bag Football Toss

 Bean Bag Toss that Amy Latta Creations came up with.
 You can make a super cute felt field earlier in the week, and the kids will love how legit the game feels.
 Focus On Football Bingo

 these free printable ones from Sunny Day Family) should have different moments that will happen in the game, like blocked kick, extra point, punt, etc., and you can use little candies like M&M's or skittles for the tokens.
 While the kids focus on their cards, they'll accidentally watch the game, giving you a chance to enjoy the action.